ezhu001/bootcamp_enhua_zhu/project/README.md

   3. **Format changes** – while APIs generally provide structured and consistent formats (e.g., JSON), there is still some risk of format changes.

 ---
-# Assumptions and preprocessing ideas:
+# Assumptions and explanation for data cleaning and preprocessing:

 - 1. Missing values are forward-filled (assume that the price did not change in case of price missing; it might be a non-trading day)